Machine Reading Comprehension using Case-based Reasoning: Abstract

 \section{Abstract}

 We present an accurate and interpretable method for answer extraction in machine reading comprehension that is reminiscent of case-based reasoning (CBR) from classical AI.
-Our method (\method{}) builds on the hypothesis that contextualized answers to similar questions share semantic similarities with each other.
-Given a target question, \method{} retrieves a set of similar questions from a memory of observed cases and predicts an answer by selecting the span in the target context that is most similar to the contextualized representations of answers in the retrieved cases.
-The semi-parametric nature of our approach allows \method{} to attribute a prediction to the specific set of cases used during inference, making it a desirable choice for building reliable and debuggable QA systems.
-We show that \method{} achieves high test accuracy comparable with large reader models, outperforming baselines by $11.5$ and $8.4$ EM on NaturalQuestions and NewsQA, respectively.
-Further, we also demonstrate the ability of \method{} in identifying not just the correct answer tokens but also the span with the most relevant supporting evidence.
-Lastly, we observe that contexts for certain question types show higher lexical diversity than others and find \method{} to be robust to these variations while performance using fully-parametric methods drops.\footnote{Our code is available at \url{https://github.com/dungtn/cbr-txt}.}
+Our method (\method{}) builds upon the hypothesis that contextualized answers to similar questions share semantic similarities with each other.
+Given a test question, \method{} first retrieves a set of similar cases from a non-parametric memory and then predicts an answer by selecting the span in the test context that is most similar to the contextualized representations of answers in the retrieved cases.
+The semi-parametric nature of our approach allows it to attribute a prediction to the specific set of evidence cases, making it a desirable choice for building reliable and debuggable QA systems.
+We show that \method{} provides high accuracy comparable with large reader models and outperforms baselines by 11.5 and 8.4 EM on NaturalQuestions and NewsQA, respectively.
+Further, we demonstrate the ability of \method{} in identifying not just the correct answer tokens but also the span with the most relevant supporting evidence.
+Lastly, we observe that contexts for certain question types show higher lexical diversity than others and find that \method{} is robust to these variations while performance using fully-parametric methods drops.~\footnote{Our code is available at \url{https://github.com/dungtn/cbr-txt}}